Jimmy Doolittle: Namesakes

 Many US Air Force bases have facilities and streets named for Doolittle, such as the Jimmy Doolittle Event Center at Minot Air Force Base and the Doolittle Lounge at Goodfellow Air Force Base.

 The headquarters of the United States Air Force Academy Association of Graduates (AOG) on the grounds of the United States Air Force Academy is named Doolittle Hall.

-On May 9, 2007, the new 12th Air Force Combined Air Operations Center (CAOC), Building 74, at Davis-Monthan Air Force Base in Tucson, Arizona, was named the "General James H. Doolittle Center".
-Several surviving members of the Doolittle Raid were in attendance during the ribbon-cutting ceremony.
+Achievement 6 of the United States Air Force Auxiliary, also known as Civil Air Patrol, is named the Doolittle Award.